Your Questions on Hearing Protection Answered

 Permanent hearing loss tends to develop over time and can harm your quality of life by making it difficult to communicate with your coworkers and your loved ones.

 Most employers will provide hearing protection devices when the noise levels meet or exceed 85 dBA (decibels).
 Exposure to noise levels over 85 decibels may lead to hearing damage.
-This value is based upon the CSA Standard Z94.2 Hearing Protection Devices - Performance, Selection, Care, and Use.
+In Canada, the daily noise exposure limit is generally set at 85 dBA, in accordance with CSA Standard Z94.2.

 Good to know− Here are some examples of the noise level you encounter in your day-to-day: